The root canal procedure. –

 ▲ Section references – Tronstad

 Lateral condensation technique is just one of the methods your dentist might use.
-But all processes are the same in the sense that their goal is simply filling in (sealing) the tooth’s root canal system with a solid core of material (usually gutta percha and sealer).
+But all processes are the same in the sense that their goal is simply filling in (sealing) the tooth’s root canal system with a solid core of material (usually Gutta-percha and sealer).

-What’s this step like?
+What’s this step like for you the patient?

 Step 7 – Placing a temporary filling.